C-Norton/blackjack/README.md

 ## License

 This project is designed for educational purposes.
-Please respect any licensing terms when using for commercial purposes.
+Please respect the GPL license specified in the project's LICENSE file

 ## Acknowledgments